-During the time is doing file organization, the file is write locked and therefore, other users are prevented from accessing the file for a very short time.
+During file organization, the file is write locked and therefore, other users are prevented from accessing the file for a very short time.
 This restriction will be removed in a later release.

 Part IV RMS EXPERT Commands

 This part contains all the commands available to users of the RMS Expert utilities.